2006 Singaporean general election: Electorate

 All citizens at least 21 years of age, based on the Registers of Electors, were eligible to vote.
 Voting is compulsory.
 The Elections Department (ELD) had completed its revision of the Registers and made them available for public inspection from 17 January through 30 January 2006.
 There were 2,158,439 eligible voters.
 The 2006 election was the first election where more than half the electorate were born after Singapore's post-independence, specifically those of Generation X, and the first election in Singapore of any kind where Millennials (born those of 1980s) were part of the electorate.

 For the first time in Singapore's election history, Singaporeans living overseas were able to vote at designated polling stations located within Singapore's diplomatic missions in other countries.
 To be qualified to vote overseas, they must have had either resided in Singapore for an aggregate of two of the past five years, or be overseas for reasons of employment or education related to the Singapore government.
 There were eight overseas polling stations, namely Tokyo, Canberra, Beijing, Shanghai, Hong Kong, London, Washington, D.C. and San Francisco.
 1,017 Singaporeans had registered for overseas voting by 22 March 2006, although only 558 voted, as the rest had a walkover in their home constituencies.
+Despite being the first election where overseas voting is featured, this rule was first enacted on 15 May 2001, but it was unused in that year's election per safety reasons in the aftermath of the September 11 attacks, nor the 2005 presidential election because of a walkover.